genedelisa/rockymusic/README.md

 ## Where to go now

-Read the Quick Start.
-I'm creating an AsciiDoc book right now.
+Read the Quick Start at the project site.
+I'm also I'm creating an AsciiDoc book right now.
+I'll post that soon.